pyinfra-dev/pyinfra/docs/api/operations.rst

 The following keyword arguments are reserved for controlling how operations deploy, and cannot be used within operations: ``sudo``, ``sudo_user``, ``ignore_errors``, ``serial``, ``run_once``, ``timeout``, ``env``, ``name``, ``op``.
-In addition to this, the *first* argument cannot be a ``set``, as this can be used to set the name for an operation.
+In addition to this, the *first* argument cannot accept ``set`` objects, as these will be removed for use as the operation name.

 Output: commands